NeighborFood/NeighborFoodAndroid/summaries/week10.md

 # Summary for sprint 10

 ## Badis
+I added the pickup location to the meal when placing the meal (the option to select another location other than the current one isn't implemented yet).
+I also worked on filtering through the meals that are fetched from the database (the fetching was implemented by Khalil) by location.
+I had issues with the build that are related to the location fetching.

 ## Elior (scrum master)
 I implemented the upload of the meal to the database and cleaned the way the Allergen were handled.
 I had issues with image and vendorId management.
 Some interdependencies between our tasks prevented me to do some tasks (but I could have used fake data anyway!)